Lendrum & Hartman: 1920s–1930s

-The post war years
+Post war

 Ernest Lendrum died in 1938 aged 61, at his home, Moor Place, Pinkneys Green, near Maidenhead Berkshire.
 Four years later in 1942, ‘Captain’ Hartman died aged 58 at his home, Luckington Manor, Wiltshire.
 His wife, Dorothy Hartman (the former Lady Dalrymple) inherited the business and ran it successfully in the post-war years.
 It was announced at the 1952 Motor Show, Another woman in the motoring news is Mrs Dorothy Hartman, head of a firm which distributes some leading American cars in Britain, who will be the only woman exhibitor at the Motor Show.
 To-night she gives a party to introduce a ‘Golden Anniversary’ Cadillac..
 She moved to Stumblehole Farm in Surrey in 1953, continued running the company from her flat in Berkeley House in Hay Hill, until her death in November 1957.

 The company was bequeathed to a close family friend Guy Nicholas (Nick) Vansittart, then chairman of Vauxhall Motors.
 Nick sold it to the Lex Group in the early 1960s.
 Around that time Lex had bought the US franchise for Chevrolet and Oldsmobile by the acquisition of British and Colonial Motors in St Martins Lane.
 The Lendrum & Hartman concessions of Buick and Cadillac fitted well into their strategic plans.

 By 1966 the showroom in Albemarle Street closed, and Lendrum & Hartman moved to Flood Street in Chelsea, just off the Kings Road.
 The 1960s saw new opportunities for American cars and under new ownership, Lendrum & Hartman achieved a high profile selling cars to the newly emerging celebrity market – film, television stars and pop stars – who preferred to be seen in an American car over any other type.
 It was the sign of success.
 Cars like Rover (marque) or Armstrong Siddeley were just not hip in sixties Britain.

 The 1980s were not so kind and unfavourable legislation introduced earlier finally led to the company being dissolved and put into receivership in September 1990.
 The Lex Group was acquired by Aviva, a British multinational insurance company in 2005.

-Company & Directors in 1953
+Company and directors

 Lendrum & Hartman Ltd. Automobile Distributors, Importers and Repairers.